rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 is addressed.
 We talked about the idea of caching the relative path inside of the `Cargo.lock`.
-If the package is no longer at that path (update of `git` dependency, user edited the layout at `path`), we would re-scan for the package.
+If the package is no longer at that path (update of `git` dependency, user edited the layout at `path`), Cargo would re-scan for the package.
 The big hurdle would be plumbing this advisory information from one lockfile, through the resolve, to the next lockfile.

 ### Include workspace license files with `cargo new`